 Although jelly isn’t outright toxic to your cat, it doesn’t contain the nutrients that your cat needs to stay healthy.
 Many jelly recipes also contain a large amount of sugar to counteract the bitterness of some fruits that are used in the production process.

 Lack of Nutrients

 Cats are similar to dogs in many ways.
 They’re furry, four-legged companions that adore cuddles, playtime, and snacks.
 Food, however, is where these pets differ.
-Unlike dogs, which can technically survive on a vegan or vegetarian diet provided that it’s handled correctly, cats require a meat-based diet to stay healthy.
+Unlike dogs, whose diets are a little bit more flexible, cats require a strictly meat-based diet to stay healthy.

 As strict, or obligate, carnivores, cats gain most of their nutritional requirements from animal protein.
-They can benefit from fruits and veggies as snacks, but ultimately, it’s meat that keeps our felines going.
+They can benefit from a small portion of fruits and veggies as snacks, but ultimately, it’s meat that keeps our felines going.

 Sugar is a common ingredient in many human-made foods, and jelly is no exception.
 The sugar content is one of the biggest reasons that you shouldn’t let your cat steal jelly from your sandwich.
 Too much sugar over a long time can lead to issues like obesity, which can increase the risk of your cat developing diabetes, cancer, heart disease, and other serious health conditions.

 Can Cats Eat Grape Jelly?

 For dogs, grapes and raisins are toxic and can cause kidney failure.
 The same might be true for cats, but this concern is less well known, probably because cats are less likely to want to eat grapes in the first place.

 In the end, it’s safer not to take the risk.
 While some cats might be fine with a grape or even grape jelly, others might become seriously sick, and there’s no way of telling whether a cat will be fine until they’ve eaten a few.